dhiwinsamrich/Web-Scraping/README.md

 **Extract real-time weather data for any location using Python and a weather API.**
 *Use Case:* Fetch current weather conditions, temperature, and forecasts for cities worldwide.

+### 🖥️ **15.
+Webpage JS & CSS Extractor**
+**Extract JavaScript and CSS files from any webpage using Python and BeautifulSoup.**
+*Use Case:* Analyze and retrieve the JavaScript and CSS resources from a webpage for development or research purposes.

 ---

 ## 🌟 **Key Features**